11BelowStudio/HECC-IT/Summer background preparation work/Planning/HECC-SPECC v0.1.md

     * `::Start`
         * This defines the 'Start' passage
         * The game will start at the 'Start' passage (by default)
-            * There currently isn't any method to re-define which passage the game will start at in v0.1
+            * ~~There currently isn't any method to re-define which passage the game will start at in v0.1~~
+            * unless a user manually defines a different starting passage in the metadata
     * Rules for passage names
         * Must be strings contained in a single line, after the '::'
             * Nothing else is allowed in the same line as a passage declaration.